sb-ph/portfolio-starter/README.md

 The intended user may not know how to code but is interested in the tech behind their website, is willing to write in [Markdown](https://daringfireball.net/projects/markdown/), and is happy to follow along with this documentation.

-For an example of the Portfolio Starter in use, see the demo site [portfolio-starter.sb-ph.com](https://portfolio-starter.sb-ph.com/).
-The code within this repository drives the demo site.
+Visit [portfolio-starter.sb-ph.com](https://portfolio-starter.sb-ph.com/) to check it out.
+The content and code in this repository drives the demo site.

 - [Features](#features)
 - [No-code setup](#no-code-setup)